Skip to content

 Socializing Your Dog – Part I (The Meet & Greet)

-You never get a second chance to make a first impression... unless you're a dog.
-First impressions are important, and also one of the first steps in preparing your dog to meet other people and eventually other dogs.
-While meeting people is not exactly the same as meeting other canines, this should put you in
+Preparing Dogs for First Impressions You never get a second chance to make a first impression... unless you're a dog.
+First impressions matter and are a crucial step in preparing your dog to meet other people and eventually other dogs.
+While meeting people isn't exactly the same as meeting other canines, this should give you

 read more